Shell names top executive to head BG during complex integration

 He will also manage the implementation of part of $3.5 billion of cost savings and synergies by 2018 which Shell has identified in recent months in various segments including corporate, administrative and IT operations as well as in oil and gas marketing and shipping costs.

 Shell has already started a major restructuring of its oil and gas production, or upstream, operations ahead of the merger.
-It has established a stand-alone integrated gas business led by Maarten Wetselaar as part of a global upstream organization under the direction of current Upstream Director Andrew Brown.
-An unconventional resources organization will also be set up.
+It has established a stand-alone integrated gas business led by Maarten Wetselaar as part of a global upstream organisation under the direction of current Upstream Director Andrew Brown.
+An unconventional resources organisation will also be set up.

 The deal is largely expected to win the required support of Shell and BG shareholders later this month, even though the sharp decline in oil prices has raised concerns among some investors.